andry-tino/coding-challenges/promotion-engine/README.md

 The library provides concrete types implementing the abtractions described above.
 See comments in each of those components for more info.

+**Note:** The challenge provides 3 test cases which have been coded in a scenario suite: `/promotion-engine/PromoEng/PromoEng.Engine.Scenarios/DifferentRulesScenarios.cs`.

 Design goals:

 1. **Immutability of carts with respect to rules:** Considering the library has application in contexts involving money and the purchase/selling of goods, design has been optimized for **transactional scenarios**.
 Rules treat carts as immutable objects.
 This adds a cost in terms of GC pressure.